 Facebook gives you the option to set a lot of filters and zone in on your targeting.
 Don’t be afraid to take advantage of this.
 As you zone in, the number of people you can target will go down.
 But as you will be targeting a very specific audience and will write copy just for them, you will see a higher conversion rate, and your ROI will be higher.

 You can create different ads to target different types of audiences.
 Again, use the data from your persona to set your Facebook ad targeting and to write the copy for that ad.

 Don’t forget to add the Facebook pixel to your website.
 This can help you retarget people who recently visited your website.

 But make sure you present them with the right offers.
-If they visited a blog post on your website, you should present them with an ad that promotes a lead magnet or a product related to that blog post.
+If they visited a blog post on your website, you should present them with an ad that promotes a compelling case study, lead magnet or a product related to that blog post.

 While if they abandoned the cart, you can present them with an ad that promotes the product they abandoned.